Data and video: formats and specifics

 Contact the MBARI PI or ROV pilots to:

 - Access data already logged on the ship (e.g., vehicle status data).

 - Work out strategies for mechanically and electrically integrating new instrumentation with the ROV and logging the resulting data.
 Depending on the strategy developed for the instrument, the data might be logged directly by the external scientist or downloaded to floppy disk aboard the ship.
 This data will not be permanently archived at MBARI and must be archived and processed by the external scientist.

 All samples collected during the cruise shall be the responsibility of the external scientist, and will not be stored in the MBARI Sample Archive (alternate arrangements must be approved by MBARI and specified in writing).
 Additional information can be found on the MBARI Sample Archive web pages.

 Data, including video, frame grabs, navigation, and CTDO data provided to the chief scientist are protected under MBARI’s policy during the scientist’s two-year exclusive-use embargo period.
 The chief scientist is responsible for providing copies of any of those data to scientific collaborators.
 Unless an extension is granted by MBARI’s President, these data will become available for general use when the two-year embargo expires.
 Non-MBARI scientists who collect other data and samples retain possession and responsibility for those data and samples.

-Scientists who wish to contract for additional MBARI resources or obtain additional data must submit a separate request to Judith Connor, Director of Information and Technology Dissemination at MBARI.
+Scientists who wish to contract for additional MBARI resources or obtain additional data must submit a separate request to Heidi Cullen, Director of Information and Technology Dissemination at MBARI.
 These requests are fulfilled only as resources are available.
 Alternatively, MBARI researchers may sponsor collaborators and assign a portion of their allocated MBARI resources through a Collaboration Agreement.